9-1-pursuit/project-full-stack-portfolio/README.md

 | Proficient | 2      | The student has incorporated multiple new technologies into their application or has built a number of features not previously seen in the classroom.  |
 | Exemplary  | 3      | The student has incorporated multiple new technologies into their application and has built a number of features not previously seen in the classroom. |

-### Additional features or tasks

-Each Fellow must also define _one or more_ additional features or tasks they would like to add to their application.
-These features or tasks must be approved by an instructor and should make a meaningful improvement to your application.
-Below is a list of example features that could apply to any application.
-You may choose from the list below or come up with features or tasks that are more relevant to your specific application.

-> **Note:** These features _do count_ for the rubric category "technical innovation", detailed above.

-- Use [ChatGPT](https://chat.openai.com/auth/login) to create seed data for your database.
-(Include a screenshot or screenshots of the prompts in your README.md)
-- Use [express-validator](https://www.npmjs.com/package/express-validator) on your back-end to validate incoming data.
-- Create custom middleware as part of your back-end application that validates for particular values when a resource is being created or updated.
-- Add a one-to-many table relationship to your database.
-- Display errors to your user when they incorrectly fill out a form attempting to create or update a resource.
-- Use query parameters to filter your resource by different fields or qualities.
-- When viewing all resources, break up your resources visually onto multiple pages. (pagination)
-- Allow for a list of "favorite" resources that are stored locally through [localStorage](https://developer.mozilla.org/en-US/docs/Web/API/Window/localStorage).
-- Learn and use a [React Library](https://www.simform.com/blog/react-libraries/) and/or [Component Library](https://technostacks.com/blog/react-component-libraries/) to enhance your application.
-- Learn and use a [CSS Library](https://blog.logrocket.com/top-10-react-ui-libraries-kits/) to design & make your application responsive.

-## Getting started

-**DO NOT FORK this repository.** Instead, create your front-end and back-end repositories on GitHub and submit the URLs directly to Canvas.

-Then, follow the specifications above to create your application.
-Work with your instructors to approve your features before you begin working on them.

-## Store App

-If you are struggling to find an idea, you are welcome to create an [Online Store App](./README_STORE_APP.md).